sreedevi101/sreedevi101/README.md

 - 👋 Hi, I’m Sreedevi
-- 👀 I’m interested in Solving problems with Machine learning
+- 🌱 I love learning new programming languages and acquiring new skills
-- 🌱 I’m currently learning Data science
+- 👀 I’m interested in Machine Learning and Android app development
-- 💞️ I’m looking to collaborate on Python, Machine learning and Data analysis projects
+- 💞️ I’m looking to collaborate on Python, Machine learning and Data analysis projects, Android apps
 - 📫 How to reach me : www.linkedin.com/in/sreedevi-sasidharan

 <!---